LuRsT/robots_kata/simple_robots.md

 ## Your Code

-You should be able to have an object which represents the robot, it's location and position, and also methods, allowing it to change the position according to the rules above.
+You should be able to have an object which represents the robot, its location and bearing, and also methods allowing it to move around according to the rules above.